Why Boundaries are Essential for Teens and Young Adults

 1. What Are the Most Important Boundaries for Your Family?

 Consider what your family values most when creating rules.
 Examples may include curfews, phone usage limits, or study habits.
 For instance, you may want to enforce a curfew of 10 PM on weeknights to ensure everyone gets adequate rest.
 Another boundary could involve limiting screen time during family meals to encourage face-to-face communication.
+Setting boundaries around social media usage can help promote healthier behavior patterns among teenagers and improve their emotional health.

 2. Which Boundaries Are Negotiable?